From screening to diagnosis to treatment, we’re changing everything about prostate cancer.

 If your prostate cancer needs more than monitoring, Cleveland Clinic offers the most innovative treatments.
 In addition to standard surgery, brachytherapy and radiation therapy, we treat prostate cancer with breakthrough therapies, such as:

 Focal One® high-intensity focused ultrasound.
-This procedure uses high-intensity sound waves to destroy a cancer tumor.
+This procedure uses high-intensity sound waves to destroy cancer tumors in patients with low-risk disease.
 It’s delivered through a rectal ultrasound probe.
 There are no incisions.
 Most patients need no pain medication after treatment.
 And there are fewer side effects than with radiation therapy or prostate removal.

 Breakthrough therapies & Photo Kaouk